deckyal/RT/README.md

 # Recurrent Tracker (RT)

-This is our repository of our paper (Fully  end-to-end composite recurrent convolution network for deformable facial tracking in the wild).
+This is our repository of our <a href="https://ieeexplore.ieee.org/abstract/document/8756630">paper</a> (Fully  end-to-end composite recurrent convolution network for deformable facial tracking in the wild).

 Requirements :
 1. MTCNN requirements : https://github.com/DuinoDu/mtcnn